-Katonga Wildlife Reserve Uganda is a little-known, low-key wildlife reserve about 270km/168mi (five to six hours drive) east of the city of Kampala.
-Efforts to better protect the park against poaching are slowly restoring the animal population.
-Several antelope species are easily seen, including the Uganda kob.
+Katonga Wildlife Reserve Uganda specifically a little-known, low-key wildlife reserve about 270km/168mi (five to six hours drive) east of the city of Kampala.
+Efforts to better protect the park against poaching slowly restoring the animal population.
+Several antelope species seen, including the Uganda kob.
 Katonga Wildlife Reserve Uganda

-The rare, marsh-dwelling sitatunga antelope can sometimes be spotted as well, as can hippo and otter.
-There are no roads for vehicle safaris, so the park is best explored on foot.
+However, the rare, marsh-dwelling sitatunga antelope can sometimes be spotted as well, as can hippo and otter.

 Katonga doesn’t support most of the large safari animals.
 Big cats are absent, and elephant and buffalo occur in small numbers only.
 But the park is one of the few places in East Africa that offers a chance to see the sitatunga antelope.
 Several other antelope species are present as well, including reedbuck, bushbuck, waterbuck, and Uganda kob.
 Baboon and black-and-white colobus are also regularly spotted.
 Katonga Wildlife Reserve Uganda